icebert04/icebert04.github.io/_posts/2018-10-5-too-much-love-won't-kill-you.md

 They will have special access to the Angels and exclusivity to talk and be with whoever they want.
 It's a reward for them for their small act that they did back on Earth.

 I am very much aware that France produces the most beautiful people in the world (2nd to the Philippines of course).
 But this two friends of mine are both beautiful inside & out.
-I was so impressed that I specifically told my eldest Luigi that these kinds of people should be in his "Circle Of Friends".
+I was so impressed that I specifically told my eldest Luigi that these kinds of people should be in his **"Circle Of Friends"**.
 Their kindness will rub off on him and soon he might be like them.
 My son marrying a French Girl.... sure, why not?
 He's in good hands!

 Everybody is blessed with a choice.
 We can live and die as Ordinary people or... be someone, making a change, and be an "Extra-Ordinary".